Æthelburh Princess of Kent and Queen of Northumbria

 Icon of St Ethelburga in St Mary and St Ethelburga, Lyminge

 Æthelburh, more commonly known today by the latinised form of her name Ethelburga, was the daughter of King Æthelberht I of Kent and Queen Bertha.
-We do not know when she was born, but she married King Edwin of Northumbria in 625 and she could have been as young as 14 or 15 at that time, and probably no older than 20.
+We do not know when she was born, but she married King Edwin of Northumbria in 624 and she could have been as young as 14 or 15 at that time, but it is more likely given the probable age of her mother that she was closer to 20.

 Æthelburh is mentioned by Bede in his Ecclesiastical History of the English People (completed c.
 733) as taking a key role in the conversion of Northumbria to Christianity.
 It was a condition of her marriage to King Edwin that he adopted the Christian faith.
 Bede records that Pope Boniface wrote to both Æthelburh and Edwin to encourage them in the Christian mission.
 This was so significant because Edwin was at the time the paramount king (or Bretwalda) of Anglo-Saxon England, and his conversion to Christianity was of immense political significance.